Support for Ukraine

 Volodymyr Nosov and WhiteBIT donated over $263,000 to help the victims of Russia’s breaching of the Kakhovka dam in June 2023, one of the largest man-made disasters the world has ever seen.

-In April 2024 he supported the opening of the “NGO Space” Civil Society Center in Dnipro.
-This will facilitate the coordination of humanitarian aid, support for combat brigades and victims of Russia’s assault on civilians.
+In April 2024 he supported the opening of the “NGO Space” Civil Society Center in Dnipro to facilitate the coordination of humanitarian aid, support for combat brigades and victims of Russia’s assault on civilians.

 Volodymyr's numerous patriotic activities include assistance to the Armed Forces of Ukraine, targeted assistance to the military and individual units of the Armed Forces, paramedics and volunteers.

-Seeking to resist & rectify Russia’s despoilation of his homeland, Volodymyr Nosov demonstrates significant social responsibility, both personally and through WhiteBIT, supporting cultural and sports initiatives.
+Committed to countering and repairing the damage caused by Russia’s invasion of his homeland, Volodymyr Nosov demonstrates a deep sense of social responsibility, both personally and through WhiteBIT, by supporting a wide range of cultural and sports initiatives.

-In 2023 under WhiteBIT’s banner, Nosov took part in projects undertaken by the “Don’t Take Fake” team.
-Funds raised from its «Module of Temporality» and «Spectral Poetry» initiatives were donated to restore art galleries, monuments, institutions and museums in Ukraine, damaged in the course of Russia’s wanton aggression.
+In 2023, under the WhiteBIT banner, Volodymyr Nosov participated in projects organized by the “Don’t Take Fake” team.
+Funds raised through its «Module of Temporality» and «Spectral Poetry» initiatives were directed toward the restoration of Ukrainian art galleries, monuments, institutions, and museums damaged by Russia’s brutal aggression.

 Partnership with the Ministry of Foreign Affairs to help Ukrainians from all over the world

-Since April 2022 WhiteBIT has worked alongside Ukraine’s Ministry of Foreign Affairs to help Ukrainian refugees and exiles displaced around the world.
+Since April 2022, WhiteBIT has been working in partnership with Ukraine’s Ministry of Foreign Affairs to support Ukrainian refugees and citizens displaced around the world.

 Charity auctions

-Supporting charitable projects has become essential in the context of the war in Ukraine.
-Volodymyr Nosov takes an engaged, active part in charity auctions which address the specific needs - such as physical treatment, cure and care, trauma relief and rehabilitation – experienced by the wounded heroes of Ukraine’s military.
+Supporting charitable initiatives has become an essential part of life during the war in Ukraine.
+Volodymyr Nosov takes an active role in charity auctions that raise funds for the medical treatment, rehabilitation, and trauma recovery of wounded Ukrainian soldiers and civilians.

-• In November 2022 Nosov purchased for £250,000 a 1974 Rolls-Royce Silver Shadow, once owned by Freddie Mercury, All proceeds from this sale, organized by London-based auctioneers Sotheby’s, were donated to establish Superhumans, a modern rehabilitation and prosthetics center for wounded combatants and civilians, based in Lviv.
+• In November 2022, he purchased a 1974 Rolls-Royce Silver Shadow, once owned by Freddie Mercury, for £250,000 at a Sotheby’s charity auction in London.
+All proceeds went toward establishing Superhumans, a modern rehabilitation and prosthetics center for wounded soldiers and civilians in Lviv, Ukraine.

-• In December 2023 at the Forbes Ukraine charity auction, Volodymyr Nosov paid $400,000 to buy the Mapex Saturn drums used by famous Ukrainian band Boombox.
-The funds raised were allocated to acquire four drones - UAVs - for Ukraine’s armed forces.
+• In December 2023, during the Forbes Ukraine charity auction, Nosov contributed $400,000 to purchase the Mapex Saturn drum kit used by the famous Ukrainian band Boombox.
+The funds were directed toward the purchase of four UAV drones for the Ukrainian Armed Forces.